matzsoft/adventofcode/tools/adventOfCode/README.md

 1. If the main.swift file is different than day12.swift in the year directory, then main.swift is copied over day12.swift.
 1. If Package.swift is different from the template version copy it to the **packages** directory as day12.swift.
 1. Delete the day12 directory.

+### Test subcommand

+The test subcommand is a rudimentary tool for creating test files.
+It takes an adiitional, optional argument called suffix.
+The suffix argument can be any string, but is normally a number or a short descriptive word.
+The values for the test file are read from stdin, with prompts to stdout.
+The filename for the test file is derived from the command line arguments.

+For example, the command `adventOfCode test 12` will generate a file named testfiles/day12.txt.

+Alternatively the command `adventOfCode test 12 7` will generate a file named testfiles/day12-7.txt.